Cervical dystonia and spasmodic torticollis treatment

 Botox effective for 12 weeks then benefits evaporate

-University researchers in Belgium have released their finding in the September 8, 2018 edition of the Journal of Neurology, (7) here is what they found as to the long-term effectiveness of Botox injections in the treatment of Cervical Dystonia.
+University researchers in Belgium have released their findings in the September 8, 2018 edition of the Journal of Neurology, (7) here is what they found as to the long-term effectiveness of Botox injections in the treatment of Cervical Dystonia.

 - 24 adult patients with idiopathic (it is not clear how the problem started) Cervical Dystonia were assessed three times over a treatment period of 12 weeks following a single treatment with botulinum toxin.